Can a good public space influence social behavior and make a city more secure?

 Recent investigations demonstrate that these interactions between urban design, community and public space are effective complements to a policy of consistent security.
 Bill Hiller, Professor at the University of London in his Laboratory of Spatial Syntax, investigates and maps flows between crime, place and population.
 Millions of pieces of data gathered and years of analysis have permitted him to conclude, similarly to Jacobs, that the compact and dense city is safer than residential neighborhoods with low density.
 Mono-functional zones with little housing presence – that lose vitality and pedestrian activity at a certain hour – are also less safe.
 The street again becomes a key and multi-dimensional part of the city, a tightly woven fabric between buildings that conform to a grid with higher population density.
 Towers with bars or walls to the street and inbred shopping malls that isolate themselves from public space, however, do not help the situation.
 The ideal kind of city consists of blocks with businesses on the first floor and apartment buildings on the upper floors, conforming streets and animated and heterogeneous neighborhoods that mix distinct types of people and activities; from educational, cultural and institutional to commercial, touristic and environmentally friendly production.

 Security problems should be part of the urbanist normative as well as part of the initial challenges of architecture and public works projects.
-The current anxieties and impossibilities we face challenge us to demand more of ourselves and to innovate with new logic, in order to create a city with greater participation and less speculation.
+The current anxieties and impossibilities we face challenge us to demand more of ourselves and to innovate with new logics, in order to create a city with greater participation and less speculation.

 This text was translated from Plataforma Urbana.